NervanaSystems/neon/doc/source/cifar10.rst

 Optimizer
 ---------
 We now have a cost function that we want to minimize, typically by following the negative gradient of the cost.
 This is called gradient descent.
-We do this iteratively over small batches of the data set, making it stochastic gradient decesent (SGD).
+We do this iteratively over small batches of the data set, making it stochastic gradient descent (SGD).

 .. code-block:: python